cleeb94/DigHum/_posts/2019-12-15-georeferencing.md

 Knoxville,Tennessee,-9329382.637,4302401.870,-9329382.637,4302401.870
 ```

-The second map being georeferenced:
+The second map being georeferenced (using the same features of image and map):

 ![Georeferencing of u.s. map 2](\cleeb94.github.io\img\map_us2.png "U.S. map 2")